 Facilities at the B&B

 For your enjoyment, the antique armoire is stocked with complimentary coffee, tea, iced tea, hot chocolate, popcorn and other goodies.
 The microwave, refrigerator, small appliances and dishes are for guest use.
-You may store your groceries in the upstairs fridge as well.
+Another small refrigerator can be placed in your room; you may also store your groceries in the upstairs fridge.

-Laundry facilities - Guests are welcome to do their own laundry at no charge; detergent, stain remover, bleach and such are provided.
-You may use the machines between 9 a.m. and 9 p.m.
+Laundry facilities - Guests are welcome to do their own laundry between 9 a.m. and 9 p.m. at no charge; detergent, stain remover, bleach and such are provided.
+You may use the electric dryer, two outdoor clotheslines or an indoor rack.
 We have an iron and ironing board.

 Storage - If you need extra luggage or valuables stored during a wilderness tour, please ask.